Entanglement structure of current-driven diffusive fermion systems: Overview of Appendixes

-The Appendices are organized as follows: In Appendix \ref{app:thms} we present several general theorems that prove the existence of a set of NEAS density matrices for the local random circuit model.
-In Appendix \ref{app:SSEP} we review some basic properties of the symmetric simple exclusion process (SSEP), which describes the time-averaged behavior of the random circuit model.
-In Appendix \ref{app:NIFder} we provide more details for the analysis of the scaling limit in phase II.
-In Appendix \ref{app:phaseIII} we derive a compact representation of the replicated density matrix that describes both the quantum chaotic phase III and the crossovers between the three phases.
-In Appendix \ref{app:open} we present an analysis of the von Neumann entropy of an open random circuit without charge conservation.
-For a zero entropy reservoir, we find that the entropy of the system is reduced by one bit, on average, compared to the infinite temperature state.
+The appendixes are organized as follows: In Appendix \ref{app:thms}, we present several general theorems that prove the existence of a set of NEAS density matrices for the local random circuit model.
+In Appendix \ref{app:SSEP}, we review some basic properties of the SSEP, which describes the time-averaged behavior of the random circuit model.
+In Appendix \ref{app:NIFder}, we provide more details for the analysis of the scaling limit in phase II.
+In Appendix \ref{app:phaseIII}, we derive a compact representation of the replicated density matrix that describes both the quantum chaotic phase III and the crossovers between the three phases.
+In Appendix \ref{app:open}, we present an analysis of the von Neumann entropy of an open random circuit without charge conservation.
+For a zero entropy reservoir, we find that the entropy of the system is reduced by one bit, on average, compared to the infinite-temperature state.